-- Important contact information for your primary care physician, legal matters (if applicable) and other key individuals.
+- Important contact information for your primary care physician, legal representatives, and other key individuals.

 - Clothing suitable for church (if applicable).

-- Clothing for gym (to work-out), swimsuit for pool / beach with appropriate covers.
-(Sorry, No revealing, skimpy or string bikinis permitted) , beach towel and sunscreen.
+- Clothing appropriate for gym, swimsuit for pool / beach with appropriate covers (revealing, skimpy or string bikinis are not permitted), beach towel and sunscreen.

 - Eyeglasses, contact lenses & appropriate accessories